Best Online Nursing Programs in Vermont (2026)

 How does Nursing pay in Vermont compare to other states?

-Vermont offers competitive entry-level wages, though median salaries are currently 15.9% below the national trend.
+Vermont offers competitive wages for nursing professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Vermont a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for nursing in Vermont?